CODARcode/cheetah/docs/draft/README.md

     `gray-scott` started 1 second earlier than `compression` (is that right?? or the other way around??)
   - `supported_machines` - indicates for which supercomputer this campaign can be generated (why is it needed considering that it is defined when campaign is generated from the specification file??)
-  - `scheduler_options` - defines some extra options to the scheduler not defined in `savanna` (used by `cheetah` to shield a user from the pecularities of a supercomputer), such as project to charge the run to
+  - `scheduler_options` - defines some extra options to the resource manager not defined in `Savanna` such as project to charge the run to;
+    note: `Savanna` is part of `Cheetah` to shield a user from the pecularities of a supercomputer to charge the run to
   - `umask` specifies the permissions for the newly created campaign files and directories.
   - `sweeps` is a list of `SweepGroups`
     + `SweepGroup` has a  name, a list of configuration files to copy into each experiment's directory, `parameter_groups`.
       * `parameter_groups` is a list of `Sweeps` where one specifies with which parameters to run experiments.
       * Some parameters are fixed values, and some are lists.
-A cartesian product of all the parameters are taken to compute the experiments to perform.
+A cartesian product of all the parameters is taken to compute the experiments to perform.
   - Examples of parameter types:
     + `ParamCmdLineArg` allows to specify command line positional parameter for a particular program.